-- a) Departmental Need: in the context of both field(s) and constellations. - b) Diversity: in reference to race, ethnicity, gender, and other characteristics that contribute to establishing a more diverse departmental composition. - c) Dossier: referring to all issues that pertain to scholarly merit in training, experience, publication record and the quality of publications, national or international reputation, teaching experience, and evidence of effectiveness in the classroom. - d) Potential: referring to evidence that suggests that the individual will contribute to the department's scholarly profile and department life in terms of research, teaching (at both the undergraduate and graduate levels) and service.
+- a) Departmental Need: in the context of both field(s) and constellations. - b) Dossier: referring to all issues that pertain to scholarly merit in training, experience, publication record and the quality of publications, national or international reputation, teaching experience, and evidence of effectiveness in the classroom. - c) Potential: referring to evidence that suggests that the individual will contribute to the department's scholarly profile and department life in terms of research, teaching (at both the undergraduate and graduate levels) and service.